matteopelucco/ckad-workbench/README.md

 - **jellyfin-ingress.yaml**: a simple ingress, exposing /jellyfin to hello-world-service

 ### Status
+2020.11.04: Few progresses, added a "local" mount path, where kubernetes has read / write access. /config and /cache folders are now mounted into my Ubuntu home dir, whereas media files are mounted into /media path.
+Added nodePort to see if Jellyfin is accessible and.. it is!
+But still some issues with ingress / services, Jellyfin is running, media folder and config are seen but no access from the outside.
+But.. progresses :)
-Still working on that.. ingress works, but Jellyfin.. ehm.. need more time..
+2020.11.03: Still working on that.. ingress works, but Jellyfin.. ehm.. need more time..